 As you can see there are several financing options, one to surely fit every manufactured home Buyer!

 Manufactured homes can be bought new or used.
 Generally speaking, the newer the home the more it costs.
-If you are looking at buying a used manufactured home you could be setting yourself up for a great deal, far greater than that of a preowned single family home.
+If you are looking at buying a used manufactured home you could be setting yourself up for a great deal, far greater than that of a preowned single-family home.

 When taking a look at all of these issues it is easy to see why purchasing a manufactured home can be a great purchase option!

-Now that we have laid out the basics of what a manufactured home is and how it can benefit the Buyer we need to next discuss if manufactured homes are good investments?
+Now that we have laid out the basics of what a manufactured home is and how it can benefit the Buyer we need to next discuss if manufactured homes are good investments.

 Manufactured Homes Are Vehicles

-Each year, a manufacture home will need to be registered with the local DMV.
+Each year, a manufactured home will need to be registered with the local DMV.
 When registered the owner of the home will be given a set of stickers that will need to be placed in the front window of the home as seen below:

 If you own a doublewide manufactured home make sure you apply for and obtain a registration sticker for each side of the home.